Danilosauro/Danilosauro/README.md

 ## 🖖🏽 Vulcan salute

-## Hello World, I'm **Danilo Dias**, a brazilian biologist, working as Data Scientist and Analyst in the biotechnological field.
-I'm currently studying Data Science and Analytics at USP-ESALQ, and also studying Systems Development.
+## Hello World, I'm **Danilo Dias**, a brazilian biologist, working as Data Scientist/Analyst in the biotechnological field.
+I have a Data Science and Analytics Diploma by USP-ESALQ, and I'm also studying Systems Development.

 ## You can reach me in my [Linkedin](https://www.linkedin.com/in/danilo-dias-biodev "My profile")